 So what's the answer to total silence, like when you're using "Hey Siri" but don't want voice feedback?
 Turn your volume down.

-This is a really bad answer, I know, but if you're using "Hey Siri" and don't want to hear her/him respond, this is what you're going to have to do.
-Use the volume down button on the side of your iPhone to turn the volume down as far as you can, and you'll barely hear her/him at all.
+This is a really bad answer, I know, but if you're using "Hey Siri" and don't want to hear it respond, this is what you're going to have to do.
+Use the volume down button on the side of your iPhone to turn the volume down as far as you can while the Siri screen is up, and you'll barely hear Siri at all.

 Know of any other tricks to keep Siri silent on your iPhone?
 We're all ears.
 Seriously.